Spiritual Assessment and Counsel in Healthcare

 Other healthcare professions, most notably psychiatrists, psychologists, and addiction treatment specialists, also offer opportunities for spirituality to figure into more effective and successful treatments.
 For example, people see someone in these fields when they are feeling stressed or depressed.
 Research shows that a lack of spiritual beliefs can be linked to depression.3

-Imbalance in a person’s spiritual needs is often seen in addiction treatment.
-It’s important for psychiatrists, psychologists, and addiction treatment professionals to address the spiritual issues because of their influence on mental health and recovery.
+An imbalance in a person’s spiritual needs is often seen in addiction treatment.
+It’s important for psychiatrists, psychologists, and addiction treatment professionals to address spiritual issues because of their influence on mental health and recovery.

 Spiritual Gifts Assessment Tool